Learn more about ORK Framework’s features.

 The event system is used all across ORK Framework.
 Events are created in a node editor, where you put your events together step by step.
 There are different types of events, used for different things, and you can use them to greatly extend the functionality of ORK.

 Game Events are used for dialogues, quests, cinematics/cutscenes and other things.
 Battle Events are used to animate battle actions and Battle Start/End Events are used for the start and end of a battle (e.g. transporting to a special battle scene).
-Move Events are simple events to move notifications (e.g. the damage text) or animate the idle behaviour of an enemy reaching a waypoint.
+Move Events are simple events to move flying texts (e.g. the damage text) or animate the idle behaviour of an enemy reaching a waypoint.

 A combatant is, like the name suggests, an entity that participates in battle … or not, however you like.